 With the recent success of a homemade sour cream-and-onion dip, however, I am hoping homemade queso dip along with a few other classics might be in my future, with any luck before the Super Bowl.
 Who knew that real sour cream-and-onion dip is astonishingly easy to prepare and far more delicious than its dried-soup variation?
 While caramelizing onions takes time — time, not work — throwing together this dip couldn’t be much more difficult than opening a box of instant soup.
 One bite of this sweet-and-tangy dip atop a salty Ruffles potato chip allayed my fears that my Super Bowl guests, upon observing the spread — my mother’s olivata, my aunt’s whipped feta with roasted red peppers, and not a crock pot in sight — might run out the door.
 If you feel like going this homemade-sour-cream-and-onion-dip route, rest assured that your guests will feel right at home watching the game.
 Just don’t forget the Ruffles… for some things there are no substitutes.

 UPDATE: Giveaway is now closed: Winner is Dona.
 Now, for the giveaway: If you are interested in receiving this generous gift from The Wisconsin Milk Marketing Board, which includes a 4-piece set of stainless steel cheese knives and cheese board as well as an eco-friendly bamboo, triple-play server, please leave a comment below.
 Tell me your favorite appetizer, hors d’oeuvres or dip/spread to make on Super Bowl Sunday.
-I have enclosed the full description of the giveaway below:

 Real Sour Cream & Onion Dip